Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Thank you!
 This is new, and deeply appreciated cleaning wisdom to me.
 Heretofore, I had been using both fluids, but separately, for different cleaning purposes.
 Henceforth, I shall use both fluids as you have suggested, expecting great results.
 Again, thank you!

 Frankly, this feels dangerous with TOO little complete information and I decided to not think about this anymore.
 I do not need half-complete information that may inadvertently lead me to do something that could be very dangerous to me or to someone beloved in my home.
-There are just too many unanswered questions to list here.

 I've used vinegar and dishsoap mixed in a spray bottle with Lemon oil added as my husband cannot stand the smell of vinegar.
 I use this for my kitchen countertops.
 The info about mixing peroxide and vinegar in the same bottle is scary.
 Separate, they are a knockout for germs though.
 Thanks for info.